 The X-ray Diffraction is a technique used for the non-destructive determination of the structure of the materials, generally inorganic, and solid state.
 Such a technique is based on the properties of the atoms to spread out electromagnetic radiation.
 Assuming that the spread from each element is independent from that of the other, it is possible to formulate a theory of diffraction for three-dimensional crystal lattices.

 The four-circle X-ray diffractometer is a commercial Panalytical X'Pert based on copper cathode technology and designed to allow the analysis of a wide range of materials, from micrometer powders to thin films and/or nano-engineered heterostructures, through the use of appropriate modules that optimize the experimental configuration.
 In particular, the use of a Ge 4-bounce double monochromator allows the selection of only one wavelength Ka1 (0.15405 nm) of the copper source, so as to enable the structural analysis of thin films and/or hetero-epitaxial structures with very high resolution, while for the analysis of materials with a low power diffraction (e.g. powders) the use of a simple collimator greatly increases the number of incident photons, although with a worse energy resolution of the source.
-At these two limit configurations, an intermediate configuration will be added (scheduled on Sep.2015) by the use of a hybrid module composed of single monochromator and converging mirror which allows a reasonable energy resolution of the source (i.e. a single wavelength Ka1) and a considerable increase of the incidents photons compared with the configuration with the Ge-monochromator (i.e. a factor 50-60 in number of photons).
+At these two limit configurations, an intermediate configuration has been added by the use of a hybrid module composed of single monochromator and converging mirror which allows a reasonable energy resolution of the source (i.e. a single wavelength Ka1) and a considerable increase of the incidents photons compared with the configuration with the Ge-monochromator (i.e. a factor 50-60 in number of photons).
 The positioning of the samples can be achieved and remotely controlled in all the three dimensions, so as to allow also the structural mapping of two-dimensional objects (e.g. large wafers).